-Amendment Process
+6. Amendment Process

+a.
 Amendments to the Code may be proposed only by members of the Senate.

+b.
 Copies of all amendments shall normally be sent to all members of the Senate, and must be formally read and incorporated in the minutes of two consecutive Senate meetings.
-But for an exception, see paragraph 5 below.
+But for an exception, see paragraph e below.

+c.
 An amendment may be voted on during the meeting following the meeting in which the proposal was read for a second time.
 Approval of an amendment requires a two-thirds majority of those present and voting.

+d.
 Upon final approval of an amendment to the Code, the motion number and date shall be noted in the revised language.

-Purely clerical amendments (i.e., to spelling, grammar, structure, or organization) that do not affect content can be an exception to paragraphs 2-4.
+e.
+Purely clerical amendments (i.e., to spelling, grammar, structure, or organization) that do not affect content can be an exception to paragraphs b-d.
 If the Bylaws and Faculty Code Committee votes unanimously that an amendment is purely clerical; and if the Executive Committee votes unanimously in agreement; then, and only then, the amendment may be presented to the BOT for approval without being read and voted on by the Senate.
-If any member of either the Bylaws and Faculty Code Committee or the Executive Committee does not agree that the amendment is purely clerical, the amendment process must proceed as specified in paragraphs 2-4.
+If any member of either the Bylaws and Faculty Code Committee or the Executive Committee does not agree that the amendment is purely clerical, the amendment process must proceed as specified in paragraphs b-d.

+f.
 All amendments are subject to final approval by the BOT.

-COMPLAINT POLICY AND PROCEDU
+G. External Senate Procedures for the Protection of Faculty Rights and Responsibilities

-1.
+1. Complaint Policy and Procedures

-aObligations
+a.
+Obligations

 The university recognizes the right of faculty to express differences of opinion and to seek fair and timely resolutions of complaints.
 It is the policy of the university that such complaints shall first be attempted to be settled informally and that all persons have the obligation to participate in good faith in the informal complaint process before resorting to formal procedures.
 The university encourages open communication and resolution of such matters through the informal processes described herein.
 The university will not tolerate reprisals, retribution, harassment or discrimination against any person because of participation in this process.
 This section establishes an internal process to provide university faculty a prompt and efficient review and resolution of complaints.